How to Remove Rust from Metal: A Complete Guide for Boat Owners

 It's a shock to many boaters, but even high-quality marine-grade stainless steel (316 stainless) will rust.
 It's rust-resistant, not rust-proof.
 Given enough salt, a lack of oxygen in tight crevices, or contact with less noble metals, corrosion is inevitable.

-The key isn’t a one-time fix; it’s building simple habits into your routine.
-Your goal is to keep salt from sitting on the metal.
+The key isn't a one-time fix; it's building simple habits into your routine.
+The goal is to keep salt from sitting on the metal.

 Here's a simple checklist to keep your stainless looking new:

-- Protect and Seal: This is the game-changer.
-Periodically apply a thin coat of a quality marine wax.
-Our Marine Wax is perfect for this, creating an invisible shield that seals out moisture and salt, helping to maintain that bright, mirror finish.
+• Protect and Seal: This is the game-changer.
+Periodically apply a thin coat of a quality marine metal polish.
+The Better Boat Marine Metal Polish for Chrome and Stainless Steel creates an invisible shield that seals out moisture and salt, helping to maintain that bright, mirror finish.

 Is It Safe to Use Power Tools to Remove Rust Near Sensitive Areas?